What is Xylella fastidiosa?

 Symptoms associated with the presence of Xylella fastidiosa in plants vary broadly from non-expressed infections to plant death within a limited time, depending on the host plant species, the level of bacterial inoculum, the subspecies involved or even the specific recombinations within the same or different subspecies, as well as the climatic conditions.

 Based on the scientific literature, the bacterium has been detected in or isolated from more than 500 plant species worldwide, although not all of these plants are susceptible to disease and not all plant species are affected by all Xylella fastidiosa subspecies.
 In the Union territory, several cultivated plants of high economic value (e.g. olive trees, stone fruits - plums, almonds, cherries) or wide-spread ornamental plants (e.g. myrtle-leaf milkwort, oleander) have been identified as hosts.
 Many other widespread plant species remain potential hosts in the Union territory.
-Transmission of the disease in the EU takes place through cicada vector insects that are widespread in the entire Union territory.
+Numerous species of xylem sap-sucking insects are known to be vectors of the bacterium.
 As a consequence, the risk that this pest is spreading further to other parts of the EU is very high unless strict control measures are taken immediately after any new outbreak is detected.

 Xylella fastidiosa is regulated in the EU as quarantine pest under Regulation (EU) 2016/2031 ('Plant Health Law') on protective measures against plant pests.
 Its introduction into and spreading within all Member States is banned.
 In case of detection, irrespective of the symptoms and subspecies concerned, all necessary measures shall be taken to eradicate it, or in case of approval by Commission Regulation, to inhibit its further spread if eradication is no longer achievable.